jlee-ds/nii2mesh/README.md

 * scaling by maximum of absolute value per patients

 If you want to know the details, please confirm the python file which name is **aling_center_scale.py**

+### 4. Template mesh
+In **FRIST**, they used [MNI152](https://www.lead-dbs.org/about-the-mni-spaces/) for the segmentation.
+The input .nii MRI scan is registered to the MNI152 template, and then segmented.
+So, I reasonly used MNI152 template as our template also.

+But, if you don't have proper template like my case, you can make your own template by averaging samples which you have.
+For the averaging meshs by **Sclier3D**, please reference the **make_mean_mesh.py**.